SensiLab/GenerativeArtArchive/entries/examples/bezier-curves/index.md

 ## How they work

-Although the mathematics of Bezier curves are relatively simple, they can be intimidating for those of us
 For the example presented below, we have chosen the 'simple' way of constructing Bezier curves: linear interpolations ('lerps').
 In essence, what *lerps* do is find values between two other values.
 For instance, a 3 step *lerp* between 0 and 3 should find the values at 33% and 66% of the way between the two values.
 This will return the series [0, 1, 2, 3], where 0 and 3 are the endpoints and 1 and 2 are the interpolation values.
 To construct a Bezier curve we do recursive *lerps* between control points.
 So, if we have 2 control points – a linear Bezier – the curve is defined by the series of points between them, which returns a straight line.
 With three control points – quadratic Bezier – we first connect the series of interpolation points between  o picking a point between two other points.